Itelina/Itelina.github.io/_posts/2014-3-3-Hello-World.md

 title: MTA Analysis
 ---

+Are you a New Yorker who loves your subways?

 Even if you don't, you might often be wondering - what subway stations are the busiest?
-If you are trying to avoid rush hour traffic and smelly subway trains in the morning/afternoons, which stations should you stay away from?
+How can I avoid rush hour traffic and smelly subway trains in the morning/afternoons?
 Say that we have a massive outbreak of flu in NYC - or that we are running away from zombies who are waiting to attack from high traffic stations - which areas should we stay away from?

-In this analysis I dug into one months of cumulative MTA turnstile data, and churned out a list of the highest traffic subway stations.
+In this analysis I dug into the MTA turnstile data, and churned out a list of the highest traffic subway stations.
+I looked into data throughout the weeks of 4/4/2015 to 4/15/2015.
 You can find the data source here: http://web.mta.info/developers/turnstile.html

 What I found out was that: